JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 [//]: # (title: Troubleshooting)

 > Kotlin/Wasm is [Alpha](components-stability.md).
 It may be changed at any time.
 Use it in scenarios before production.
-> We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-56492).
+> We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issue/KT-56492).
 >
 {type="note"}